-What is endometriosis: causes to recognize
+What is endometriosis: causes to recognise

-What is endometriosis?
+What is endometriosis

-Causes of endometriosis: why do we get it?
+Causes of endometriosis: why it develops

 -

-Genetic and epigenetic factors : There is a higher incidence in women with affected first-degree relatives.
+Genetic and epigenetic factors: there is a higher incidence in women with affected first-degree relatives.

 -